System Guide

 A facet is an extension point.
 Different extension values can provide values for the facet.
 And anyone with access to the state and the facet can read its output value.
 Depending on the facet, that may just be an array of provided values, or some value computed from those.

-The idea behind facets is that most types of extension allow multiple inputs, but want to compute some coherent combined value from those.
+The idea behind facets is that most types of extension points allow multiple inputs, but want to compute some coherent combined value from those.
 How that combining works may differ.

 import {EditorState} from "@codemirror/state"